-When you fast, don't appear gloomy or draw attention to yourself.
-Instead, keep your fast private and sincere, so that your Father, who sees your heart, can reward you openly.
+When you fast, do it in a way that doesn't draw attention to yourself.
+Keep it a private act between you and God, so that your Father, who sees what is done in secret, can reward you openly.

 — Matthew 6:16-18